bezdonas/hike-to-bike/README.md

 # CI/CD

 - Travis runs build and test in docker-container
-- Then compiled build-folder is moved to heroku
+- If branch is master, compiled build-folder is moved to heroku
-- Heroku deploys static build
+- Heroku serves static bundle in `./build`
+- Travis cleans up docker's stuff

 # Technologies